 Radionuclide bone scan.
 This imaging test uses a very small amount of radioactive material.
-It is injected into the person's bloodstream to be detected by a scanner.
+It is injected into the person's bloodstream to be found by a scanner.
 This test shows blood flow to the bone and cell activity within the bone.